network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 to reach the capacity and full buffer occupancy of a path quickly.
 Using a 4MB receive window, over a network with a 32 ms round-trip time, a single TCP connection can achieve up to 1Gb/s throughput.
+For higher capacity connections or higher round-trip times, a 4MB receive window is insufficient.
-Additionally, deep buffers along the path between the two endpoints may be significantly larger than 4MB.
+In addition, deep buffers along the path between the two endpoints may be significantly larger than 4MB, and using a 4MB TCP receive window would be insufficient to fully expose the depth of these buffers.

 TCP allows larger receive window sizes, up to 1GB.
-However, most transport stacks aggressively limit the size of the receive window to avoid consuming too much memory.
+However, to avoid consuming too much memory, most transport stacks today do not use such large receive windows.

 Even if a single TCP connection would be able to fill the bottleneck's buffer, it may take some time for a single TCP connection to ramp up to full speed.
-One of the goals of the Responsiveness Test is to help the user quickly measure their network.
-As a result, the test must load the network, take its measurements, and then finish as fast as possible.
+One of the goals of the Responsiveness Test is to help the user measure their network quickly.
+As a result, the test should load the network, take its measurements, and then finish as fast as possible.

 Finally, traditional loss-based TCP congestion control algorithms react aggressively to packet loss by reducing the congestion window.